tamim662/Java-MasterClass/README.md

  }
  ```

-   In that code, the 2nd constructor will called first for seeting default value in the 1st constructor and then "Empty constructor called" line will show as a output.
+   In that code, the 2nd constructor will called first for setting default value in the 1st constructor and then "Empty constructor called" line will show as a output.